Conceiva/MezzmoKodiPlugin/README.txt

-v2.0.0.0wa New Beta test release
+v2.0.0.0w New Beta test release

 -  Fixed daily sync scan counter from double counting the last 20 records in Mezzmo.
--  Added initial Kodi Mark as Watched and Mark as Unwatched integration with the Mezzmo addon.
+-  Added new functionality Mezzmo Mark Watched conext menu option which will update both the Kodi and Mezzmo databases when clicked.
+   ***  Note that the Kodi and Mezzmo databases need to be in sync for this to operate.
+The background sync process should enforce this but if this feature doesn't oeprate please check the Kodi logs.  ***

 v2.0.0.0v New Beta release